 Nykode Therapeutics to announce financial results for the fourth quarter 2022 and host webcast presentation on February 28, 2023

-OSLO, Norway, Feb.
-22, 2023 (GLOBE NEWSWIRE) -- Nykode Therapeutics ASA NYKD, a clinical-stage biopharmaceutical company dedicated to the discovery and development of novel immunotherapies, today announced it will report its financial results for the fourth quarter of 2022 on Tuesday, February 28, 2023, before market open and subsequently host a webcast presentation at 4 p.m.
+/EIN News/ -- OSLO, Norway, Feb.
+22, 2023 (GLOBE NEWSWIRE) -- Nykode Therapeutics ASA (OSE: NYKD), a clinical-stage biopharmaceutical company dedicated to the discovery and development of novel immunotherapies, today announced it will report its financial results for the fourth quarter of 2022 on Tuesday, February 28, 2023, before market open and subsequently host a webcast presentation at 4 p.m.
 CET / 10 a.m.
 ET.

 A live and archived webcast of the presentation can be accessed in the Investors section of the Company’s website: https://nykode.com/investors/financial-reports-and-presentations.